openaustralia/infrastructure/README.md

 ## Requirements

-### Install Vagrant, Ansible and Capistrano
+### Install Vagrant and Capistrano
 For starting local VMs for testing you will need [Vagrant](https://www.vagrantup.com/).
-For configuration management you will need [Ansible](http://docs.ansible.com/) version 2.5 or above..
-For deploying code you'll need [capistrano](http://capistranorb.com/)
+For deploying code you'll need [capistrano](http://capistranorb.com/) You'll need Python 2.6 or 2.7 and virtualenv installed by your OS package manager.

 ### Install vagrant-hostsupdater
 Also